 Lake Perris has both family sized and larger group sized overnight campgrounds, horse camp facilities, and large group picnic areas.
 Most areas have shade trees, however it can get very hot in the summer and extra shade canopies are highly recommended.
 Campers who visit during the off-season (December 1st-February 28th) will be treated to an uncrowded park, beautiful weather, and reduced camping rates.

-Reservations for Hook-up RV, and Non-hook up Tent Camping are made through Reserve America.
+Reservations for Hook-up RV, Non-hook up Tent, and Primitive Horse camping are made through Reserve America.
 Site information, prices, and reservation information can be found by following the appropriate link below.

 Hook-up / RV Camping

 Non Hook-up / TENT Camping